Skip to main content

 Update emoji to send Slack messages as comments to GitHub PR requests

-To use another emoji to add comments to the PR GitHub,
+To use another emoji to add comments to the GitHub oull request,

-1. Navigate to Workflows tab of your app and find the workflow named Add comment to pull request with pin emoji.
+1. Go to Workflows tab of your app and find the workflow named Add comment to pull request with pin emoji.

 Add a new repo to this app

-If your team is working on multiple repos, you can add all of them by running the action named Subscribe to GitHub PR events
+If your team is working on multiple repos, you can add all of them by running Subscribe to GitHub events.

-1. Go to Slack and call Actioner from shortcuts, or simply type /actioner.
+1. In Slack, call Actioner from shortcuts, or simply type /actioner and navigate to Subscribe to GitHub events workflow.

 2. Select the repo that you want to add.